Public-Health-Scotland/National-Stats-Template/README.md

   		![Kitemark](https://github.com/NHS-NSS-transforming-publications/RMarkdown_Basic/blob/master/kitemark_tcm97-17949.jpg)

-  * The ISD-NATIONAL-STATS-REPORT_TEMPLATE.docx file is the file in which you set styles for headings and tables.
+  * The NATIONAL_STATS_REPORT_TEMPLATE.docx file is the file in which you set styles for headings and tables.
 The RMarkdown file will import the styles, but not the content of this file.
 You ideally shouldn’t need to modify this since we’ve already set the styles, but this is the file you would change if you wanted to change them.
   *	The Cover_Page.docx file is used to import a custom cover page and a custom footer into the user’s settings.
 This file is no longer needed and can be erased after those steps are completed.

 ## One-time preparation steps for each user